-It is never too late to seek solutions for amblyopia (lazy eye), strabismus (turned-eye) or any eye teaming challenges.
-Enhancement of visual-thinking performance is always an advantage.
+It is never too late to seek solutions for amblyopia (lazy eye), strabismus (turned-eye) or any eye-teaming challenges.
+Vitalizing visual performance for work, school or sports is always an advantage.

 Seeing is our dominant sense.
 About 80% of what we learn channels through our eyes and is processed to make sense of what we see (visual information processing or VIP skills).